Ferry Carondelet: Biography

 Ferry Carondelet is known as a major benefactor of the Montbenoît abbey and the cathedral in Besançon.
 He commissioned the Italian painter Fra Bartolomeo to create the Carondelet Altar for Besançon, and he completely rebuilt the church for the Montbenoît abbey.
-He died on 27 June 1528 and is buried in a marble tomb in the Cathedrale Saint Jean in Besançon.
+He died on 27 June 1528 and is buried in a marble tomb in the Cathédrale Saint Jean in Besançon.